 Features of Accessibility in Particular Software:

-- Microsoft Accessibility: Users will find information on Microsoft’s accessibility projects, except that they would be able to support pages on accessibility features in the Windows operating system as well as for Microsoft Office suite.
+- Microsoft Accessibility: Users will find information on Microsoft’s accessibility projects, except that they would be able to support pages on accessibility features in the Windows operating system as well as for the Microsoft Office suite.

-- Apple Accessibility: From it, you can site for accessibility features on iPods, iPads, Macs, iPhones of Apple.
+- Apple Accessibility: From it, you can site for accessibility features on iPods, iPads, Macs, and iPhones of Apple.
 Users can also plan to support documents for certain features.

 - Google Accessibility: Google’s help site for accessibility features for Tablets, Android phones Chrome.